Follow Me (Uncle Kracker song): Chart performance

 The song went to number one in Australia, Austria, Denmark, Germany, Ireland, New Zealand, Scotland, and Sweden.
 In the United States, it peaked at number five on the Billboard Hot 100 chart the week of June 9, 2001, and is Uncle Kracker's highest-charting single release to date.
 The single also reached number seven on the adult contemporary chart.
 In the United Kingdom, the song peaked at number three on the UK Singles Chart in September 2001.
 Following the release of the album Double Wide on iTunes, the song re-entered the UK Singles Chart on August 26, 2012, at number 64 and reached number 44.

-Music video

-The music video was directed by Nick Egan and premiered the week of November 20, 2000.
-It featured Mark McGrath, lead singer of Sugar Ray.
-It is a popular belief that CeeLo Green appears in the video, but it is actually the co-writer and co-producer of this track Michael Bradford, who bears a passing resemblance to Green.
-Bradford was also a member of Kid Rock's band at the time, where he played bass.